- Hand Cut Wood Puzzles from the Hills of Pennsylvania!

 - Cutting Style -

-Standard Cut: This is my primary type of cut with pieces connecting via knobs and earlets (heart-shaped knobs).
-Cut one piece at a time, the puzzle is highly interlocking.
+Standard Cut: This is my primary type of cut with pieces connecting via mostly knobs with occasional earlets (heart-shaped knobs; early puzzles had more).
+Cut one piece at a time, the puzzle is highly interlocking overall but not every piece is fully interlocking.
+I haven't been putting as many earlets into Standard cut puzzles as I used to, although you may still find some.

-Spiral Cut: (formerly called Swirlie) Pieces interlock by long circular scrolls style rather than by knobs.
+Spiral Cut: Pieces interlock by long circular scrolls style rather than by knobs.
 It is not as fully interlocking as my standard cut, although I try to make it as interlocking as possible, and it usually can be picked up completely..
 This style makes for a very beautiful and artistic puzzle- both as a unit and each individual piece by itself!
-This kind of cutting style is very time-consuming for me to cut and is also very difficult to solve!
-Between semi-interlocking and highly interlocking.
+It is more time-consuming for me to cut.
+I prefer to use this style with colorful or varied puzzles where not a lot of pieces will end up being the same color.
+(Otherwise it may be too difficult to solve!)

 "I made the pieces up as I went along...
 I didn't use patterns, but just went where the saw blade took me, creating many unusual and fanciful shapes.
 It is definitely a break from tradition!
 This was my first puzzle cut in artistic style and what I tried to do was to make each and every piece vastly different from the others, although with over 600 pieces, I discovered a few common traits among some of them...
 For example, some are peculiar and resemble fish bones or ribs!
 Others utilize a "cane" or "hook" in them, while some edges, large round ones in particular have "scalloped" or jagged edges...
 I employed both smooth, straight, and jagged cuts, using various combinations of them, and everything else I could think of as well!
 While this was a fun break from my usual cutting style, it took a lot of brain power to continuously come up with new pieces and keep the cutting interesting and unique throughout the duration of the puzzle.
 Therefore, I didn't find it as relaxing as my traditional cutting style.
 As a result, I think this style will probably end up being the exception rather than the rule!
 That is, I hope to be able to make one now and then, but its not something I'd want to do often!
 Kept me on my toes for sure!"